grafana/grafana/docs/sources/alerting/manage-notifications/view-state-health.md

 # View alert state and history

-An alert rule can transition through distinct states during its evaluation.
+An alert rule and its corresponding alert instances can transition through distinct states during their [evaluation][alert-rule-evaluation].
+There are three key components that helps us understand the behavior of our alerts:

+- [Alert Instance State][alert-instance-state]: Refers to the state of the individual alert instances.
+- [Alert Rule State][alert-rule-state]: Determined by the "worst state" among its alert instances.
+- [Alert Rule Health][alert-rule-health]: Indicates the status in cases of `Error` or `NoData` events.

 To view the state and health of your alert rules:

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
 1. Click **Alert rules** to view the list of existing alerts.
 1. Click an alert rule to view its state, health, and state history.

-There are three key components that help us understand the behavior how of our alerts:

-- [Alert Instance State][alert-instance-state]: Refers to the state of the individual alert instances that are produced.
-- [Alert Rule State][alert-rule-state]: Determined by the "worst state" among its alert instances.
-- [Alert Rule Health][alert-rule-health]: Indicates the health status in cases of `Error` or `NoData` events.

 ## View state history